Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Introduction

 \subsection{Related Work}

 Existing work on misspecified bandits contributes results that can be put into two categories.
 The first category is negative results of a worst-case form, for instance: there exist reward instances for linear bandits for which (i) the model misspecification error ($l_\infty$ distance of the reward vector from the model subspace $\text{Range}(\bm{\Phi})$) is at most $\rho > 0$ and (ii) the LinUCB algorithm suffers regret $\Omega(\rho T)$ in $T$ rounds.
-Results of this nature are well established in the misspecified bandit and contextual bandit literature, including but not limited to the works of \citet{ghosh2017misspecified, pmlr-v119-lattimore20a, zanette2020learning}. \citet{pmlr-v119-lattimore20a} present a frequentist analysis that shows that even with the knowledge of the misspecification error, a modified form of LinUCB fails to give sub-linear regret in the misspecified contextual setting. \citet{zanette2020learning} extend a similar analysis to learning Markov Decision Processes.
+Results of this nature are well established in the misspecified bandit and contextual bandit literature, including but not limited to the works of \citet{ghosh2017misspecified, pmlr-v119-lattimore20a, zanette2020learning}. \citet{pmlr-v119-lattimore20a} present a frequentist analysis that shows that even with the knowledge of the misspecification error, a modified form of LinUCB fails to give sub-linear regret in the misspecified contextual setting. \citet{zanette2020learning} extend a similar analysis to learning MDPs.

 The second type of result is along a positive direction: to develop conditions, and associated algorithms, under which misspecified bandits can give sub-linear regret.
 The work of \citet{pmlr-v216-liu23c} analyzes the LinUCB algorithm when the sub-optimality gaps of the arms bound the misspecification.
 They show that when the misspecification is of low order, the algorithm enjoys sub-linear regret.
 Under a similar condition, \citet{zhang2023interplay} were able to extend the study to the contextual setting.
-They propose a phased arm elimination algorithm, which performs similarly to SupLinUCB \cite{chu2011contextual} but requires knowledge of the sub-optimality gap.
+They propose a phased arm elimination algorithm, which performs similarly to SupLinUCB \citep{chu2011contextual} but requires knowledge of the sub-optimality gap.

-Our results, in this positive spirit, give more fine-grained structural conditions instead of the coarse notion of misspecification error to ensure that algorithms such as $\epsilon$-greedy and LinUCB can achieve robust learning without any additional modifications.
-A detailed comparison of our results with \cite{zhang2023interplay} appears at the end of Sec. \ref{sec:probstatement} and a more detailed survey of previous work in the appendix.
+Our results, in this positive spirit, give more fine-grained structural conditions to ensure that algorithms such as $\epsilon$-greedy, LinUCB or Fitted-$Q$-learning can achieve robust learning without any additional modifications.
+A detailed survey of previous works is presented in Appendix \ref{sec:previous_app}.